-- Have you experienced any breast pain?
-If so, how severe is your pain?
+- Do you have breast pain?
+If so, how severe is it?

-- Do you have a nipple discharge?
-If so, in one or both breasts?
+- Do you have nipple discharge?
+If so, does it occur in one or both breasts?

-- How does your menstrual cycle affect the cyst or lump?
+- How does your menstrual cycle affect the breast cyst or lump?

 - When was your last mammogram?